rangulvers/smart_meter_setup/README.md

 cat /dev/ttyUSB0
 ```

-If the data looks unreadable you meter returns the data in the SML Format
+If the data looks unreadable, your meter returns the data in the SML Format

 ## Volkszähler configuration